 The Standard Schnauzer is a robust, heavy-set dog, sturdily built, with a dense harsh no-shed coat.
 A medium-sized dog, he is knee high and 35 to 45 pounds.
 The Standard Schnauzer combines a spirited temperament with extreme reliability.
 Excellent with children and friends, he is still the guardian of his home and family.

-In 2012, the Potomac Valley Standard Schnauzer Club celebrated its Golden Anniversary!
-The club was founded 50 years ago as the AKC-sanctioned local specialty club for the greater Washington DC area.
+The club was founded 50 years ago as the AKC-sanctioned local specialty club for the greater Washington DC area and follow the code of ethics linked to the first paragraph of our Breeders page.
 The PVSSC is one of the breed’s largest and most active specialty organizations.
 In the past 50 years members have finished over 1000 AKC Champions and many obedience and performance titlists.

 This is going to be a “Schnauzganza” with two days of SSCA Agility Trials at Mechanicsville (August 23-24) followed by five days of shows at The Meadow Event Center, Doswell (August 25-29) including three Specialties and a Supported Entry.
 Lisa Klepp is the 2021 SSCA National Specialty Show Chair and Michelle Bell is the Agility Trial Chair.
 Superintendent, MBF Dog Shows, infodog.com.

 There will be a new competition offered at the shows this year.
 Because so many shows were cancelled during Covid, many owners were not able to get their young dogs into the ring.
 Some of these “kids” have now aged out of regular Sweepstakes.
 So we are offering a Senior Sweepstakes for dogs and bitches, 18-24 months and 24-30 months of age.